René la Taupe

-René la Taupe (English: René the mole, known as Mauli/Fauli originally or Mad Moley) is a virtual German-French singing character created in 2009 by Fox Mobile Group studios.
-The character, a groundhog, was made famous through music for mobile phones and a music video available on the Internet.
-The character was created to mediate ringtones on behalf of Jamba!, a distributor of content for mobile phones that had already licensed Crazy Frog and Gummibär as ringtones a few years before René was created.
+René la Taupe (English: René the Mole; originally known as Mauli or Fauli in German and Mad Moley in English) is a virtual animated singing character created in 2009 by Fox Mobile Group studios.
+Although depicted visually as a groundhog, the character is referred to as a mole in several languages.
+The character gained popularity through mobile phone ringtones and viral music videos distributed on the Internet.
+It was developed to market content on behalf of Jamba!, a mobile content provider that had previously commercialized characters like Crazy Frog, Gummibär, and Schnuffel Bunny.

-History: ringtones and singles
+History and releases

-The first ringtone, "Scheiße, ich liebe dich" (English: "Shit, I love you"), whose lyrics were sometimes considered vulgar, was the most downloaded song of 2009 of Jamba Germany.
-The single reached number 30 in Germany and remained for nine weeks on the charts, peaking at number 38 in Austria.
+The character's debut ringtone, "Scheiße, ich liebe dich" (English: "Shit, I Love You"), attracted notice for its crude lyrics, becoming the most downloaded track on Jamba Germany in 2009.
+As a commercial single, it spent nine weeks on the German charts, peaking at number 30, and reached number 38 in Austria.

-After its success, many translations of the song were made to advertise the character worldwide, including a French version, "Merde" (English: "Shit"), which became the most popular version.
-Versions in Spanish (Eres un Tostón), Hungarian (Büdi), Italian (Sei Un Pacco Ma Ti Amo), and English (Holy Crap, I Love You) were also released.
+Following this initial success, the track was translated into multiple languages for international markets.
+The French version, titled "Merde," became highly popular.
+Additional versions were released in Spanish ("Eres un Tostón"), Hungarian ("Büdi"), Italian ("Sei Un Pacco Ma Ti Amo"), and English ("Holy Crap, I Love You").